tulsimandira/revenue-forecasting-dashboard/README.md

 ---

 ## Business Problem

-The finance team observed that payments were failing at an unusually high rate and that the business had no clear visibility into whether it was on track to hit its 2025 revenue targets.
+The finance team came to you one day concerned that payments were failing at an unusually high rate and that nobody could answer whether the business was on track to hit its 2025 revenue targets.
-They partnered with the data team to investigate revenue performance across regions, products and customer segments — and identify whether operational issues within payments, contracts and customer health were negatively impacting the company's ability to convert and retain paying customers.

-To answer these questions the team first needed to resolve significant data quality issues across all 8 source files — including 32% of revenue records with no region code, 51% of contracts with swapped start and end dates, and payment failures occurring at 31.2% every month without any monitoring in place.
+As a data analyst you know these concerns are valid and worth digging into, so you immediately pull up the data.
+The business has been running for 3 years across 200 customers and 1,000 revenue transactions — but the data has never been properly analysed.
+After sitting down with the data you quickly realise why nobody has been able to answer these questions.
+32% of revenue records have no region attached, 51% of contracts have their start and end dates completely swapped, and most urgently — 31.2% of payments are failing every single month without any monitoring in place.
+You put together a plan to clean all 8 datasets using SQL, build a Tableau dashboard that answers the questions leadership is asking, and come back with concrete recommendations that protect the $1,419,549 forecast for 2025.

 ---